View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Crossing a future ski slope.

 Around 100 yards after upper Kaboom forks away from Rinse Cycle, you'll reach a trail fork (unmarked as of August 2024).
 The trail to the left is Kaboom.
-The right is a connector from the bottom of the intermediate DH (see below).
+The right is a connector from the bottom of the intermediate DH Rory of the Mountain (see below).

 At mile 0.7 from Rinse Cycle, you'll join Call Sign Casa heading north.
 The trail that goes downhill to the right was marked "closed" on the day of my mapping ride.
 Based on the area trail plan, it heads southeast and downhill to the edge of the buildings.